GasStationManager/GasStationManager.github.io/_posts/2025-06-08-proving-alphabeta.markdown

-When the models fail at their first proof attempts, they tend to just throw additional random proof attempts at it, and hoping one sticks. sometimes there is attempt to ajust the approach given the error message feedbacks from Lean, but with somewhat limited effectiveness.
+When the models fail at their first proof attempts, they tend to just throw additional random proof attempts at it, and hoping one sticks. sometimes there is attempt to adjust the approach given the error message feedbacks from Lean, but with somewhat limited effectiveness.
 I had to explicitly tell the models to try `simp[minimax]; omega`, and for GPT 4.1 / o3, they eventually listened, and was able to use the same line on the other proof goals.
 GPT 4.1 / o3 weren't necessarily better at proving than Sonnet 3.7 or Gemini;